 Moving Forward Together

-Plans included a garden for community members; the hope was that we would someday have a teaching kitchen for families to take classes and learn how to cook what they grow.
-Our intent was help families help themselves, for idle hands to be busied, and for a sense of purpose to ensue.
+Future plans include a garden for community members.
+The hope is to someday have a teaching kitchen for families to take classes and learn how to cook what they grow.
+Our intent is help families help themselves, for idle hands to be busied, and for a sense of purpose to ensue.

-Each aspect of Health Ministry depended on the building of relationships and reaching out to families in our community.
+Each aspect of Community Health Ministry depends on building relationships and reaching out to families in our community.
 In our culture, families in need are all too familiar with services and have little to no familiarity with community.
-Community Health Ministry was about just that, reaching into the lives of families to build relationships and help meet their needs and allowing for stronger, healthier families.
+Community Health Ministry is about just that – reaching into the lives of families to build relationships and help meet their needs, allowing for stronger and healthier families.
 Within the center of community lies the family.
 Imagine the possibilities!